aya8751/product-store/README.md

 Welcome to our app!
 Our goal is to make your shopping experience as easy and convenient as possible.
 With our app, you can easily search for products using a search bar or by filtering through different categories.
 Once you find what you're looking for, you can add it to your cart and continue browsing for other products.

 To get started, you'll need to login to your account.
-Once you've logged in, you can:

 <h4>UserName: kminchelle</h>